Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Seagoing and inland waterway vessels are eligible for registration under the Dutch flag.
+Seagoing vessels and inland barges (inland waterway vessels) are eligible for registration under the Dutch flag.
 A vessel under construction can also be registered in the shipping register if it is being constructed in the Netherlands.

-Seagoing vessels must comply with Article 8:194 of the Civil Code in order to be included in the shipping register.
-The owner of a seagoing vessel is entitled to apply for registration in the shipping register.
+A seagoing vessel must comply with Article 8:194 of the Civil Code and be registered in the shipping register.
+The owner of a seagoing vessel is entitled to apply for registration of the vessel in the Dutch Shipping Register.

-Inland waterway vessels must comply with Article 8:784 of the Civil Code in order to be registered in the shipping register.
-Inland barges are also eligible for registration in the Netherlands if they comply with the Convention on the Registration of Inland Navigation Vessels (January 25 1965), for example, if they:
+Inland barges must comply with Article 8:784 of the Civil Code in order to be registered in the shipping register.
+Inland barges are also eligible for registration in the Netherlands if they comply with the legal obligations stated in the Convention on the Registration of Inland Navigation Vessels (Geneva, 25 January 1965).
+A barge is eligible if:

-- belong to a Dutch individual or an individual resident in the Netherlands; or
+- it is owned by a Dutch individual or an individual whose residence is in the Netherlands; or

-- are owned by a legal entity or company that has its corporate seat or principal place of business in the Netherlands.
+- it is owned by a legal entity or a company that has its corporate seat or principal place of business in the Netherlands.

-If a barge has multiple owners, the majority of these owners must comply with the second or third bullet points above.
-The owner of an inland waterway vessel may apply for registration if the vessel meets the above conditions.
+If the barge has multiple owners, the majority of these owners must comply with the second or third bullet points above.

 What are the procedural and documentary requirements for registration?

-Application forms can be found on the Dutch Shipping Registry’s website.
-The following documents are required as part of an application:
+In order to register a ship, a signed and completed application form must be submitted with the required documents.
+Application forms can be found on the Dutch Shipping Register website.
+The following documents are required:

-- a power of attorney if the owner does not apply for the registration, but is represented by another person;
+- if the owner does not apply for the registration but is represented by another person, a power of attorney;

-- a copy of the owner’s passport if he or she is a natural person;
+- a copy of the owner’s passport, if they are a natural person;

 - a copy of the tonnage certificate;

-- a copy of the certificate detailing the vessel’s motor; and
+- a copy of the certificate which includes details of the vessel’s motor; and

 Grounds for refusal